General enquiries: 0800 326 5559

 • 24/7 medical care

-Downsides of inpatient treatment:
+Downsides of an inpatient addiction treatment programme:

 • Requires you to be away from work and family commitments

-Benefits of outpatient treatment:
+Benefits of an outpatient addiction treatment programme:

 • Allows you to continue with your work, home and family responsibilities

-• Usually more affordable than inpatient treatment
+• Usually more affordable than most inpatient addiction treatment options

-Downsides of outpatient treatment
+Downsides of an outpatient addiction treatment programme:

 • Potential to relapse outside of treatment